lauracondon/pands-problem-sheet/README.md

 1. Write a program that asks the user to input any positive integer and outputs the successive values of the following calculation:
 2. At each step calculate the next value by taking the current value and:
-   - if it is even, divide it by two
+   - if it is even, divide it by two.
    - if it is odd, multiply it by three and add one.
 3. Have the program end if the current value is one.